AlibabaCloudDocs/nat/intl.en-US/API reference/Enable multiple applications to share bandwidth (sample code).md

 -   Services attached to the NAT gateway that is associated with the EIPs share the bandwidth of the EIP bandwidth plan.
 -   The predefined maximum bandwidths of the EIPs become invalid.
 The maximum bandwidths of the EIPs equal the maximum bandwidth of the associated EIP bandwidth plan.
 -   The predefined billing methods of the EIPs become invalid.
 The EIPs function as public IP addresses.
-Data transfer and bandwidth usage are not charged for the EIPs.
+No fees are charged for data transfer and bandwidth usage of the EIPs.

 The following sample code shows how to associate EIP 1 and EIP 2 with the EIP bandwidth plan: